run-x/opta-docs/content/en/miscellaneous/ingress.md

 You can get the values simply by running `opta output` after the apply.

 These domains/ip are always valid and can be used to serve traffic immediately, but without ssl (and as extension grpc) or "real" names.
-To get those features, you will need to execute either the dns delegation steps or the external ssl and CNAME steps outlined below.
+To get those features, Opta offers 2 options:

+1. You will need to execute either the dns delegation steps or the external ssl and CNAME steps outlined below (invalid option for Azure).
+2. You "import" your SSL certificate into the Opta system and point your DNS zone straight to the load balancer's ip/dns name

 ### Setting the domain for an Environment via Domain Delegation